 \subsection{Comparison of $\beta$ to SED-fitting Results}

-In Figure~\ref{fig:beta_prospector} we compare our measured values of $\beta$ to the \texttt{Prospector}-derived values of the $V$-band dust attenuation (A$_{\rm V}$), stellar metallicity, and stellar age $t_{50}$.
-The stellar age $t_{50}$ is the lookback time at which 50\% of the stellar mass has formed and it is very similar to the mass-weighted age of the SFH.
+In Figure~\ref{fig:beta_prospector} we compare our measured values of $\beta$ to the \texttt{Prospector}-derived values of the $V$-band dust attenuation (A$_{\rm V}$), stellar metallicity, and stellar age $t_{50}$\footnote{The stellar age $t_{50}$, i.e. the lookback time when 50\% of the stellar mass has been formed and therefore the median age, is similar -- but not exactly equal -- to the mass-weighted age (a weighted average).
+We adopt $t_{50}$ throughout this work.}.
+The stellar age $t_{50}$ is the lookback time at which 50\% of the stellar mass has formed, and it is very similar to the mass-weighted age of the SFH.
 Starting with dust attenuation, our sample of 11 galaxies exhibits a strong, and nearly monotonic, positive correlation between dust attenuation and $\beta$.
 This is consistent with what we expected from Figure~\ref{fig:beta_props}, which implied that $\beta$ should inform most strongly about dust attenuation.
 With the exception of the two bluest galaxies, all galaxies are constrained (at the 1$\sigma$ level) to have non-zero levels of dust attenuation.

 While the lack of a strong observed correlation between $\beta$ and the stellar metallicity in the middle panel is not surprising, as Figure~\ref{fig:beta_props} shows that $\beta$ is not very sensitive to changes in stellar metallicity, we do find that our bluest galaxy (EGS-68560) has the tightest constraints on a low metallicity with $Z < 0.1~Z_{\odot}$ (1$\sigma$).
 This is consistent with the idea that very blue values of $\beta$ ($<-$3) will imply very low metallicities.
 While we do not yet see such blue galaxies in our sample, as noted above these are fairly massive systems thus one might expect to see such blue colors (and thus relatively un-enriched galaxies) at lower masses at this same epoch.
 In the right-hand panel, we see a similar result, where the bluest galaxies have the tightest constraints on a young average age, while at $\beta > -$2, there is little correlation.
-However, as discussed further in \S 5, these ages are highly dependent on the SFH prior.
+However, as discussed further in Section 5, these ages are highly dependent on the SFH prior.